-Trains from London to Portsmouth cover the 64 miles (103 km) long trip taking on average 1 h 36 min with our travel partners like South Western Railway or Southern.
+Trains from London to Portsmouth cover the 64 miles (103 km) long journey taking on average 1 h 31 min with our travel partners like South Western Railway or Southern.
 There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as £12, but the average price of train tickets is £17.
+While the average ticket price for this route costs around £14, you can find the cheapest train ticket for as low as £11.
 Travellers depart most frequently from London Victoria and arrive in Portsmouth & Southsea.

 A large number of direct trains leave London every day bound for Portsmouth.
 Departures begin in the early hours of the morning, and a number of trains leave every hour until late into the night.
 The journey usually takes under 2 hours, and passengers can choose from a number of departure points in the capital throughout the day.

 Direct trains from London to Portsmouth usually take between 1 hour 28 minutes and 1 hour 56 minutes. lthough in some cases the journey can take around 2 hours 20 minutes.
 South West Trains services tend to be slightly faster than Southern trains

 The cheapest tickets can be found when booking anywhere between 1-5 weeks ahead of the departure date.

 The first direct train of the day from London to Portsmouth departs Vauxhall station at 5:04 a.m and arrives in Portsmouth at 7:16 a.m.
 However for those looking to leave earlier, there is a Thameslink train which leaves London Blackfriars station at 4:05 a.m and arrives in Portsmouth at 7:08 a.m.
 This service involves a short transfer at in Brighton.